yahiakala/notion-task-loader/docs/general_instructions.md

 Notification("Operation completed successfully").show()
 ```

+## Testing the Application

+The application can be tested using the development deployment.
+The deployment information is stored in `docs/.deployment.txt` and includes a URL, an email, and a password.

+To test the application:

+1. Visit the deployment URL in your browser
+2. Sign in using the provided email and password
+3. Test functionality in the development environment
+4. Remember that this is a development deployment, so use it only for testing purposes

+### Best Practices for Testing

+1. Always test changes in the development deployment before deploying to production
+2. Use the provided test account credentials
+3. Test all affected functionality after making changes
+4. Clear browser cache if you encounter unexpected behavior
+5. Report any issues found during testing

 ## Best Practices

 While linting errors should be ignored, developers should still follow these best practices: